Ismail Kadare: Controversy and tension in Albania (1981–1990)

 That same year Kadare finished his novel The Concert, a satirical account of the Sino-Albanian split, but it was criticized by the authorities and was not published until 1988.

 Communist Albanian leader Enver Hoxha presided over a Stalinist regime of forced collectivization and suppression from the end of World War II until 1985.
 He initiated a process of eliminating Kadare, but backed off due to Western reaction.
-There was, however, a nightly presence of authorities outside of Kadare's apartment.
-Albanian historian and scholar Anton Logoreci described Kadare during this time as "a rare sturdy flower growing, inexplicably, in a largely barren patch."
+There was a nightly presence of authorities outside of Kadare's apartment.
+Albanian historian and scholar Anton Logoreci described Kadare during this time as "a rare sturdy flower growing, inexplicably, in a largely barren patch".

-In January 1985 Kadare's novel A Moonlit Night was published, only to be banned by the authorities.
-On 9 April 1985 Hoxha fell into a coma; the next night he died, aged 76.
-On the evening of the ailing dictator's death, members of the Union of Writers, the Albanian Politburo, and the Central Committee of the Communist Party hastily organized a meeting in order to condemn Kadare's latest novel Moonlit Night.
+In January 1985, Kadare's novel A Moonlit Night was published, only to be banned by the authorities.
+On 9 April 1985, Hoxha fell into a coma; the next night he died, aged 76.
+In the evening on the day when the ailing dictator died, members of the Union of Writers, the Albanian Politburo, and the Central Committee of the Communist Party hastily organized a meeting in order to condemn Moonlit Night.

 That same year Kadare wrote the novella Agamemnon's Daughter – a direct critique, set in the 1970s, of the oppressive regime in Albania.
 It was smuggled out of the country, with the help of Kadare's French editor Claude Durand, but was not published until 2003.

-In 1990 Kadare requested a meeting with Albanian President Ramiz Alia, at which he urged him to end human rights abuses, implement democratic and economic reforms, and end the isolation of Albania.
+In 1990 Kadare requested a meeting with Albanian president Ramiz Alia, at which he urged him to end human rights abuses, implement democratic and economic reforms, and end the isolation of Albania.
 Kadare was disappointed with Alia's slow reaction.